 Wow.
 Where to even begin?
 How about when everyone migrates from the dining table to the couch in front of the football game?
 Or when everyone’s favorite pointy-haired boy makes cranberry sauce à la Bart.

 There are, admittedly, lots of memorable Friends Thanksgiving moments.
-I’m partial to several, including the one with Joey cavorting in his Thanksgiving pants and Monica dancing for Chandler with a turkey on her head.
+Joey cavorting in Phoebe’s maternity pants comes to mind.
+Though we’re partial to the time Monica danced for Chandler with a turkey on her head.

 A Charlie Brown Thanksgiving

-Don’t tell me you’d forgotten that it was Thanksgiving when Rocky and Adrian had their painfully awkward yet crushingly sentimental first date?
-(If you had, you’ve seriously got to stop everything and watch the early part of the movie where Paulie pushes Adrian and Rocky together by literally pushing the Thanksgiving turkey out the back door.)
+Don’t tell us you’d forgotten that Rocky and Adrian had their painfully awkward yet crushingly sentimental first date on Thanksgiving?
+(If you had, stop everything and watch the entire movie, including the part where Paulie pushes Adrian and Rocky together by literally shoving the Thanksgiving turkey out the back door.)

 The Gold Rush

 Charlie Chaplin, in that inimitable way of his, dishes up an old boot for Thanksgiving dinner.
-(I love when he twirls the shoelace around his fork as thought it were a strand of spaghetti.)
+We love when he twirls the shoelace around his fork as though it were a strand of spaghetti.

-Sorta impossible to get the pride-filled-turned-blood-spattered turkey carving scene from Little Fockers out of your mind once you’ve seen it.
+Sorta impossible to get the eerily funny blood-spattered turkey carving scene from Little Fockers out of your head once you’ve seen it.

 Pieces of April

 There’s an undercurrent, to put it mildy, of sadness throughout this movie.
-Yet the naive determination to make Thanksgiving dinner for her dysfunctional estranged family by the young Katie Holmes’s character is sorta sadly unreal in a very real way.
+Yet the naive determination on the part of the character played by the young Katie Holmes to make Thanksgiving dinner for her dysfunctional and estranged family is endearing in a very humorous way.